Lyrics for I Know You as interpreted by RemyKilledElvis

 A corner was home

-The place they weren't, that was home
+The place they weren't

 I know you

-You're sensitive and you hide it because you fear
+You're sensitive and you hide cuz you fear getting stepped on one more time

-It seems that when you show a part of yourself that is
+It seems that when you show a part of yourself

-the least bit vulnerable someone takes advantage of you
+That is the least bit vulnerable someone takes advantage of you

 One of them steps on you

-They mistake kindliness for weakness
+They mistake kindness for weakness

 But you know the difference